How to choose an optimal site for your business

 DEMAND POINTS: Input are points of demand with a weight such as population per point.
 Where is your population?
 Or where are potential customers located?
 Add a weight field if there are more than one per point.
 Examples of free demand GIS data could be from TIGER census data, SEDAC socio-economic data, Esri’s tapestry segmentation and your local city/municipal sources.

-FACILITIES: Input is points with a facility type defining if it’s a candidate, required, competitor or chosen site.
+FACILITIES: The input is a point file with a facility type defining if it’s a candidate, required, competitor, or chosen site.
 Where are existing facilities located?
 Or where can candidate facilities be placed?
 If candidate facilities are everywhere, then you can run the fishnet tool to create evenly-spaced points in your area of interest.

 NETWORK DATA SET: Input is a road network with connectivity rules.
 What is the current road network?
-In order to get the network toolbar enabled, you need a road network data set part of a geodatabase.
+To get the network toolbar enabled, you need a road network data set part of a geodatabase.
 Check out this services area tutorial to learn how to make one.